-Canadian director, David Cronenberg, has a truly eclectic filmography.
-Though his films cross genres, Cronenberg has largely staked out his fame in horror and science fiction with movies like Scanners.
+Canadian director David Cronenberg has a diverse filmography.
+Though his movies cross genres, Cronenberg has largely staked out his fame in horror and science fiction.
 Today, he is synonymous with ‘body horror’.
 Academic Philip Brophy coined the term, body horror, in an article entitled Horrality – The Textuality of Contemporary Horror Films.
-Briefly, it refers to movies that focus on graphic transformations, violations, or destruction of the.
-Film critics hail Cronenberg as one of the originators of the subgenre.
+Briefly, it refers to movies that focus on graphic transformations, violations, or destruction of the body.
+Based on his work, critics hail Cronenberg as an originator of the subgenre.

-On January 16, 1981, Cronenberg released Scanners, his most conventional effort to date.
-Often remembered for one scene, Scanners has age remarkably well in spite of its low budget.
-Similar to the best science fiction stories, Cronenberg’s ideas in Scanners have arguably become more interesting with time.
-For our first edition of The Vault for 2019, I take a closer look at Scanners
+On January 16, 1981, Cronenberg released Scanners, his most conventional at the time.
+Often remembered for one scene, Scanners has aged remarkably well in spite of its low budget.
+Similar to the best science fiction stories, Scanners relevance has only increased over the years.

-Upon its release in 1981, Scanners represented Cronenberg’s most conventional movie.
-Prior to 1980, Cronenberg’s movies including Shivers, Rabid, and The Brood, were irreverent and transgressive stories that defied categorization.
-Though Scanners is soaked in the same low-budget atmosphere as those early entries, it represented a departure for the director.
+Upon its release in 1981, Scanners was arguably Cronenberg’s most conventional movie.
+Prior to 1980, Cronenberg’s movies including Shivers, Rabid, and The Brood, were transgressive.
+Many of his early movies defied categorization.
+Though Scanners has the same low-budget atmosphere, it represented a departure for the director.

 Yet Cronenberg’s movie has several interesting threads that can be interpreted in a number of ways.

-Science fiction, with a bit of mystery thrown in for good measure, Scanners sets its story in a hypothetical timeline where powerful telekinetic people , or ‘scanners’, exist.
-Private security firm ConSec searchers for and trains ‘scanners’ for their own purposes.
-But renegade ‘scanner’ Revok is assembling a private army of scanners for his own nefarious purposes.
-With its elements of espionage, on the surface, Scanners seems like a straightforward story.
+First, Scanners unapologetically mixes genres.
+Cronenberg includes science fiction with old-fashioned mystery thrown in for good measure.
+Specifically, Scanners unfolds in a hypothetical timeline where powerful telekinetic people , or ‘scanners’, exist.
+Private security firm, ConSec, searches for and trains ‘scanners’ for their own purposes.
+But renegade ‘scanner’ Revok is assembling his own private army of scanners.
+With its elements of espionage, on the surface, Scanners seems straightforward.
 Yet Cronenberg’s movie has several interesting threads that can be interpreted in a number of ways.